mothukuriarpita/Yelp-dataset--Analysis/README.md

 <h3><u>Implementation</u></h3>

-This is implemented using Databricks and Spark(Scala).
+This is implemented using Databricks, Spark and Scala.